FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 There are two classes of storage types. _Atomic storage types_ are the leafs of hierarchies of composed storage types.
 They cannot contain other storage types. _Compound storage types_ are storage types that contain other storage types.
 The standard library provides two _atomic storage types_, the [`StorageBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_box.sw) and the [`StorageEncodedBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_encoded_box.sw), as well as several compound storage types, like e.g., [`StorageVec`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_vec.sw) and [`StorageMap`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_map.sw).

+Sway types that are of a known size and do not contain pointers or references will be called _serializable types_.
+(For a potentially better name, see the TODO-DISCUSSION comment on the top of the [`storage_box.sw`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_box.sw).)

-To store Sway types of a known size that does not contain pointers or references, the `StorageBox` is used.
-To store a Sway type of a dynamic size, that implements `AbiEncode` and `AbiDecode`, the `StorageEncodedBox` is used.
+To store serializable Sway types, the `StorageBox` is used.
+To store non-serializable Sway types, e.g., those of a dynamic size, that implement `AbiEncode` and `AbiDecode`, the `StorageEncodedBox` is used.

 ```Sway
 storage {